All Articles

 How does the system handle patients who prefer phone calls over text?

 The system adapts to each patient's communication preferences.
-Patients who do not respond to SMS receive AI voice calls.
-Patients who prefer phone can be routed to live staff for complex conversations.
+Patients who do not respond to SMS receive AI voice calls, and patients who do not answer calls get a follow-up text with a scheduling link.
 The goal is reaching patients through the channel that works for them.

 What about patients with language barriers?